 Do early winners kill the motivation of other writers?

 I decided to ask a handful of writing buddies this question.
 Some declared early winners inspire them because it proves NaNo can be done.
-But others admitted early winners make them feel overwhelmed, panicked, and even resentful.
+Others admitted early winners make them feel overwhelmed, panicked, and even resentful.

-Okay, okay, I’ll admit it.
-During the last NaNo I signed up for, early winners irritated me more than they inspired me.
+Okay, okay, I’ll admit it myself: during the last NaNo I signed up for, early winners irritated me more than they inspired me.
 While they declared themselves finished, I continued digging myself out of the 10K word hole I’d fallen into…It wasn’t a fun or happy time.